nasa-lambda/cmb_footprint/README.md

 that these projections provide.
 The coordinate system of the background map and the coordinate system of the plot should be provided though they do have default values ('G' and 'C' respectively).
-The coordinate system of each experiment in the configuration file is assumed to be in Equatorial coordinates, though if an input map is provided instead of using the definitions in the configuration file, a coordinate system should be provided.
+The coordinate system of each survey in the configuration file is assumed to be in Equatorial coordinates, though if an input map is provided instead of using the definitions in the configuration file, a coordinate system should be provided.

 The input colors can be any string understood by matplotlib or an rgb triplet.
-The plotted regions for single experiment will have the same color but a varying (0.5 to 1) alpha depending on the pixel value.
+The plotted regions for single survey will have the same color but a varying (0.5 to 1) alpha depending on the pixel value.

 A copy of the latest configuration file is additionally stored on LAMBDA and